Plan4BA/Plan4BA-App/README.md

 ## Run

+### Run for Web

 You can run a development web server with the Angular CLI using `ng serve`.
+To send api requests to the backend, you can use the [integrated proxy](https://github.com/angular/angular-cli/blob/master/docs/documentation/stories/proxy.md).
+This is necessary, because the browser tries to prevent XSS-Attacks.
+After writing the address of the api server to the proxy.conf.json file, you can start the development web server with the proxy by executing `ng serve --proxy-config proxy.conf.json`.

+### Run for Mobile

-Or you run the app on an iOS or Android device using `tns run ios --bundle` or `tns run android --bundle`.
+You can run the app on an iOS or Android device using `tns run ios --bundle` or `tns run android --bundle`.
+To send api requests from the phone, you need to set the address of the api server in the environment.tns.ts file.

 ## Build

-### Web
+### Build for Web

 To build the web app run `ng build --prod`.

-### Mobile
+### Build for Mobile

 Building for mobile is more difficult.
 In the Nativescript documentation, you can read up on [iOS Publishing](https://docs.nativescript.org/tooling/publishing/publishing-ios-apps) and [Android Publishing](https://docs.nativescript.org/tooling/publishing/publishing-android-apps).
 You may also consider using [NativeScript Sidekick](https://www.nativescript.org/nativescript-sidekick) for cloud builds.